 “Should I have Trending or evergreen designs”

-I personally think when you are in tiers 10 or 25 the majority of your shirts should be trending.
-Trending shirts will almost always receive a greater sales volume than evergreen designs.
+I think when you are in tiers 10 or 25 the majority of your shirts should be trending.
+Trending shirts will almost always receive a more significant sales volume than evergreen designs.

 For those of you who do not know what the difference between an evergreen and trending design read the following.